How To Create A Competitive Analysis

-Your competitive analysis should give your stakeholders an overview of how the playing field looks.
+Your competitor analysis framework should give your stakeholders an overview of how the playing field looks.
 A side-by-side comparison with top competitors helps teams strategize better, plan business growth and provide a clearer vision for the organization.
 When creating a competitive analysis, you should first consider defining the criteria for the comparison.
 Common high-level pieces are company information, description, products or services, strengths and weaknesses and market-fit.